 The Great Book Robbery – 2012 documentary by Benny Brunner on the 70,000 Palestinian books that were looted by the newly created State of Israel in 1948.
 On Youtube.

 ‘Zabbaleen: Trash Town.
-A whole community in Egypt that lives on rubbish‘ – 2017 RT documentary, on Youtube.
+A whole community in Egypt that lives on rubbish‘ – 2017 RT documentary.
+On Youtube.

 Resources